ndaneil/crowdedness-monitor/README.md

  - https://www.microchip.com/en-us/development-tool/ev70n78a
  - https://mischianti.org/esp32-wemos-lolin32-lite-high-resolution-pinout-and-specs/

 Apart from the ground connection, the two microcontrollers are connected via a Serial RX-TX pair and an other GPIO connection.
 This can be used in case of an optional battery saving mode to wake up the ESP32.
 GPIO4 was chosen on the ESP32-side since it is an RTC pin, so it can be used to wake up the microcontroller.
 The other two pins for the serial connection were chosen from the ones that had no limitations.
-A good guide on what pins to use on an ESP32 can be found here: https://randomnerdtutorials.com/esp32-pinout-reference-gpios/
+A good guide on what pins to use on an ESP32 can be found here: [https://randomnerdtutorials.com/esp32-pinout-reference-gpios/]( https://randomnerdtutorials.com/esp32-pinout-reference-gpios/).

-To make everything fit inside the custom casing I designed, I wired up the major components on a perfboard according to the image below:
+To make everything fit inside the custom casing I designed, I wired up the major components on a perfboard according to the layout below:

 <p align="center"><img src="./images/wiring.jpg" width="80%"></p>